sagarabilly/rasuka/README.md

 # Rasuka (Rust Kaiseki)
 Rasuka is a command-line application designed to help you analyze data by generating visualizations and performing descriptive statistics.
-Since Rust is faster than python, it will be time efficient for quick analyze a data.
+Since rust performs faster than python, it will be time efficient for quick analyze data.
 It supports generating scatter plots, barplots, and describing data.

 This is the first Rust program I made, and it’s a project I created to learn and explore the Rust programming language.
 It is a work in progress, and I welcome contributions, feedback, or suggestions as I am still new in rust programming.

 # Features
 Scatter Plot: Generates a scatter plot of the specified x and y columns from your dataset. <br>
-Bar Plot: Generates a bar plot for visualizing the relationship between two specified parameters. <br>
+Bar Plot: Generates a histogram for visualizing frequency also the relationship between two specified parameters. <br>
 Describe: Outputs descriptive statistics (mean, standard deviation, etc.) for the specified data column. <br>

 # Installation